Zachris Topelius: Focus on writing

 Quite early in his career he began to distinguish himself as a lyric poet, with the three successive volumes of his Heather Blossoms (1845–54).
 The earliest of his historical romances was The Duchess of Finland, published in 1850.
 He was also editor-in-chief of the Helsingfors Tidningar from 1841 to 1860.
 In 1878, Topelius was allowed to withdraw from his professional duties, but this did not sever his connection with the university; it gave him, however, more leisure for his abundant and various literary enterprises.
-Of all the multifarious writings of Topelius, in prose and verse, that which has enjoyed the greatest popularity is his Tales of a Barber-Surgeon, episodes of historical fiction from the days of Gustavus II.
-Adolphus to those of Gustavus III., treated in the manner of Sir Walter Scott; the five volumes of this work appeared between 1853 and 1867.
-Topelius attempted to write drama, too, enjoying most success with his tragedy Regina von Emmeritz (1854).
+Of all the multifarious writings of Topelius, in prose and verse, that which has enjoyed the greatest popularity is his Tales of a Barber-Surgeon, episodes of historical fiction from the days of Gustavus II Adolphus to those of Gustavus III, treated in the manner of Sir Walter Scott; the five volumes of this work appeared between 1853 and 1867.
+Topelius attempted to write drama, too, enjoying the most success with his tragedy Regina von Emmeritz (1854).
 Topelius aimed at the cultivation of a strong Finnish patriotism.
 He wrote a poem which Jean Sibelius used for a composition with a political statement, Islossningen i Uleå älv.

-Together with the composer Friedrich Pacius, he wrote the libretto (in the style of Romantic nationalism) to the first Finnish opera: Kaarle-kuninkaan metsästys (Kung Karls jakt).
+Together with the composer Friedrich Pacius, he wrote the libretto (in the style of Romantic nationalism) to the first Finnish opera: Kaarle-kuninkaan metsästys (Swedish: Kung Karls jakt, English: King Charles' Hunt).
 Topelius initially thought of writing a trivial entertainment, but having heard extracts from the opera project at a concert in 1851, he realized that Pacius was writing a grand opera on the theme of salvation, following the early Romantic style of Carl Maria von Weber's Der Freischütz (1821) and Oberon (1826).
 Topelius wrote the libretto in Swedish (though it was translated later by others), but its subject is emphatically Finnish.
 He also wrote the libretto for Prinsessan av Cypern, set by Fredrik Pacius and Lars-Erik Larsson.